eou/php-parser/plugin/DEV.md

 # Development Instruction

-A general guidence for developing plugins based on this php-parser.
+A general guidence for the work flow of this php-parser.

 ## Structure